 Applications of this type obtain geolocation data to be able to offer users relevant gaming content; for example, to cache some virtual objects in the real world or somehow interact with them.
 Pokémon Go and Neyon Clash are among the most well-known location-based AR games.

 Of course, those are only a few examples of apps with GPS functionality.
 We’re quite sure that if you take your smartphone and look carefully at all the apps you have, you’ll find other products of this type.

 If you want to create a GPS-based app, you should know that the process of app development involves multiple stages.

-Stage 2.
-The team deeply studies the requirements and chooses the basic tech stack as well as specific technologies and tools for geolocation feature integration (including Maps API, Routing API, Search API, and Traffic API, if needed).
+Step 2.
+The team deeply studies the requirements and chooses the basic tech stack as well as specific technologies and tools for geolocation feature integration (including Maps API, like Google Maps or any other, Routing API, Search API, and Traffic API, if needed).

-Stage 3.
+Step 3.
 The project starts.
 The entire process is divided into sprints.
 All team members are assigned their own tasks, with the work being coordinated by a project manager.
 At Cogniteq, we always prepare a detailed data report on each task at the end of each month.
-These reports help our clients stay updated with the progress of the project.
+These reports help our clients stay updated on the progress of the project.

-Stage 5.
-After the end of the development team’s work, the solution is provided to a focus group of end-users for testing or for specialists for review.
+Step 5.
+After the development team’s work ends, the location tracking solution is provided to a focus group of end-users for testing or specialists for review.
 Based on the received feedback, some alterations and updates can be introduced.

 Also, when building a GPS solution, it is crucial to pay attention to the following points: